-- 1. Non-Retail Credit Risk Management is responsible to perform a thorough credit risk assessment and evaluate credit applications according to the minimum standard requirement in credit analysis and lending business within bank's Credit Policy and Procedure and/ or other regulations, provide credit recommendation to the respective Committee or credit decision as per delegated authority (JDA), and oversight the credit risk intensity in order to ensure of maintaining credit quality and healthy portfolio while preemptively prevent / mitigate credit risk. - 2.
-Retail Credit Risk Management is responsible to monitor and prepare Asset Quality Report of retail loan of the Bank and subsidiaries in the financial group in order to clearly identify and understand the respective portfolio's risk drivers across relevant credit cycle and to analyse and reporting of the risk profile to relevant committees of the Bank. - Market Risk Management is responsible to analyse and identify market risk in trading activities, to evaluate market risk position and monitor on approved Market Risk Limits and report to Management and relevant units and to perform Escalation Procedure per Bank's policy.
+- 1. Non-Retail Credit Risk Management (NRCR) is responsible to perform a thorough credit risk assessment and evaluate credit applications according to the minimum standard requirement in credit analysis and lending business within bank's Credit Policy and Procedure and/or other regulations, provide credit recommendation to the respective Committee or credit decision as per delegated authority (JDA), and oversight the credit risk intensity in order to ensure of maintaining credit quality and healthy portfolio while preemptively prevent/mitigate credit risk including Non-retail credit risk analytics both static and dynamic portfolio to enable senior management/Board to actively monitor the risk profile with reliable, timely and relevant information for appropriate actions to be taken, if necessary.
+Moreover, NRCR is responsible to develop internal rating and scoring models for both credit decision (approve/decline) and Internal Rating Based (IRB) purposes. - 2.
+Retail Credit Risk Management is responsible to monitor and prepare Asset Quality Report of retail loan of the Bank and subsidiaries in the financial group in order to clearly identify and understand the respective portfolio's risk drivers across relevant credit cycle and to analyse and reporting of the risk profile to relevant committees of the Bank.
+Retail Credit Risk Management is also responsible to manage Retail Business Rules to be standardized credit decision, align with Bank Credit Risk Policy and Bank of Thailand regulation, including credit risk model implementation for both Retail and Non Retail customers. - 3.
+Market Risk Management is responsible to analyse and identify market risk in trading activities, to evaluate market risk position and monitor on approved Market Risk Limits and report to Management and relevant units and to perform Escalation Procedure per Bank's policy.

-- Asset and Liability Management is responsible to measure, monitor, and control the liquidity risk and IRRBB under the Asset Liability Management Committee (ALCO)'s or BOD's policies. - Operational Risk Management is responsible to study, review, monitor and develop Operational Risk Framework and plan to be in line with the Bank of Thailand Policy Statement and the Bank's business plan.
+- 4. Asset and Liability Management is responsible to measure, monitor, and control the liquidity risk and IRRBB under the Asset Liability Management Committee (ALCO)'s or BOD's policies. - 5.
+Operational Risk Management is responsible to study, review, monitor and develop Operational Risk Framework and plan to be in line with the Bank of Thailand Policy Statement and the Bank's business plan.
 The scope of Operational Risk is also including technology & cyber risk, fraud risk, and business continuity. - 6.
-Special Assets Management is responsible to manage non-retail's distressed assets which comprise of direct account management of distressed accounts with Risk Rating 14A or worse, Proper recovery strategy, i.e. restructuring or legal proceedings, is to be determined and proposed once the account is transferred.
-And management of NPAs, which includes properties, obtained via debt to assets swap and closed branches.
+Special Assets Management is responsible to manage non-retail's distressed assets which comprise of direct account management of distressed accounts, proper recovery strategy, i.e. restructuring or legal proceedings, is to be determined and proposed once the account is transferred and management of NPAs, which includes properties, obtained via debt to assets swap and closed branches.
 Beside maintenance of NPAs to be ready for disposal, clear marketing plan and approach are to be set up for disposal of NPAs to enhance efficient use of the bank's resources and capital, and must be in accordance with both local and group regulations. - 7.
-Modelling and Portfolio Analytics is responsible to develop internal rating and scoring models for both credit decision (approve/decline) and Internal Rating Based (IRB) purposes, and closely monitor the performance of the rating and scoring models to ensure relevance to current market conditions and integrity of ratings.
-In addition to this, responsible to generate, review and maintain concentration risk methodology to set the risk appetite for sector concentration, country concentration. - 8.
-Capital and Credit Risk Analytics main responsibilities are to evaluate, measure and monitor credit risk capital and overall risk reporting in accordance with Basel regulatory compliance including Non-retail credit risk analytics both static and dynamic portfolio to enable senior management/Board to actively monitor the risk profile with reliable, timely and relevant information for appropriate actions to be taken, if necessary.

-- 9. Credit Ratings Implementation main responsibilities are to design and manage Retail Business Rules to be standardized credit decision, align with Bank Credit Risk Policy and Bank of Thailand regulation, including Retail Scorecard and Non Retail Credit rating implementation. - 10.
-Credit Review is responsible to perform a review function that provides credit assurance oriented towards the review of credits, credit-like transactions and contingent liabilities to ensure that credit approval and administration processes are in line with the Credit Risk Policy and procedures, and the accuracy of loan classification and provisioning according to BOT's Policy Guidelines. - 11.
+Credit Review is responsible to perform a review function that provides credit assurance oriented towards the review of credits, credit-like transactions and contingent liabilities to ensure that credit approval and administration processes are in line with the Credit Risk Policy and procedures, and the accuracy of loan classification and provisioning according to BOT's Policy Guidelines. - 8.
 Risk Strategy and Planning is responsible for supporting Head, Risk Management in the development of plans and strategies for the Risk team.
 The team drives and manages strategic project, including establishing and monitoring project plans, resolving issues, and managing project participants/ team members.

-6. Risk assessment for each risk
+6. Risk Assessment for each risk